ed-tech-jim/joy-of-code/posts/svelte-5-for-beginners/svelte-5-for-beginners.md

 Having to keep track of state and [Document Object Model (DOM)](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) updates is tedious even in the glorious age of AI.

+**You can think of Svelte as HTML with superpowers.**

+You write code in a **declarative** way like HTML, but you don't have to think about querying elements and keeping the state of your application in sync with the user interface.

 Let's look at the same example in Svelte:

 ```svelte:App.svelte